MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="return-value"></a>Valore restituito

-ID comando della tavolozza attualmente selezionata.
+ID del comando della tavolozza attualmente selezionata.

 ### <a name="remarks"></a>Note